tatumamckinnis/DNA/README.md

 - `myCurrent` is the node of the internal list referenced in the last call to `charAt`.
 In the example above the value of `myCurrent` would be the first node after the call `s.charAt(40)`, would be the second node after the call `s.charAt(70)` or `s.charAt(89)`, and would be the third node after the call `s.charAt(90)` since the first two nodes only contain a total of 90 characters, with indexes 0 to 89.

-In the `TestIterator` code you get with this assignment, there are correctness tests and performance tests for going forward in `O(N)` time as described here.

 ##### Why do we need charAt to be efficient?
 If the `charAt` method is not efficient, the loop below will be `O(N^2)` since the `charAt` method will be `O(k)` to access the kth character.